gskorupa/examples/store_service/store_service.md

 * StoreService class - implementing our service logic
 * configuration file

-## First the method for impatient ones, i. e. the microservice in 5 minutes.
+## First the method for the impatient, i.e. microservice in 5 minutes.

 * download library and the source codes
 * compile